MrTechGadget/ionic-appconfig/README.md

 This project is licensed under the Apache License v2.0 - see the [LICENSE.md](LICENSE.md) file for details

-[cordova-plugin-appconfig](https://github.com/audioeng/cordova-plugin-appconfig) which is used in this project is licensed under [The Universal Permissive License](https://opensource.org/licenses/UPL) It is based on the work by [oracle](https://github.com/oracle/cordova-plugin-emm-app-config)
+[cordova-plugin-emm-app-config](https://github.com/oracle/cordova-plugin-emm-app-config) which is used in this project is licensed under [The Universal Permissive License](https://opensource.org/licenses/UPL) It is the work by [oracle](https://github.com/oracle/cordova-plugin-emm-app-config)

 ## Acknowledgments
 Thank you to the following: